Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 When planning for a move with the military, you might consider moving into government housing.
 Government housing is owned and maintained by the Department of Defense and is typically on the installation.
 Eligibility and availability for this type of housing may vary by service member, family size and installation.
 Learn more about the different options, benefits and discounts that may be available to you through government housing.

-After you have signed in to post, Army regulations require you to report to Housing Office before you make any permanent off-post living arrangements.
-If eligible, you can be placed on the waiting list for on-post housing at this time.
+After you have signed in to post, Army regulations require you to report to the Army Housing Office in Building 111 to in-process.
+You can be placed on the waiting list for on-post housing prior to arrival by applying at The Villages at Fort Irwin website and submitting a copy of your hard copy orders with the application.

 Michaels acquired the contract in July of 2015.
 Leasing, assignments and termination of on-post housing is conducted by Michaels at 4553 Tippecanoe in the Sandy Basin neighborhood.